Sun-Sean/Projects/Latex_documents/PDF_files/README.md

 # Description of the Directory

-contains pdf files of homework I typeset through Latex
+contains pdf files of homework typeset through Latex